 - When creating mock-ups for a custom screen, it may be important to identify an existing look, feel and branding of your organization.
 Determine if your portal should follow any existing styles.

 - Be aware of the devices your users will access the portal with and make sure that you accommodate and plan for different screen resolutions.
-You may want to create mockups for devices like computers, tablets and mobile devices like smart phones.
+You may want to create mockups for devices like computers, tablets, and smartphones.

 - Consider things like error and information messages in your design.
 Where will you want those to be displayed if necessary?

 Below, you can see two examples of mockups–one for a user login and another for a time entry system:

 Now that we have the look, feel and visual design elements nailed down, we need to architect a clear picture of our data structure that will support it.
 Utilizing the information we captured in the identification step, we can determine how our users will connect to the data, how the data is related to CRM and how the data in CRM and other data sources will be exposed in our portal.

 Utilizing a tool like Visio, we can visualize a representation of our data as well as the users that will be accessing it.
 This can help us identify some of the architecture of the portal as well as specific roles and groups that we might utilize in our security section coming up.
 An example of one of those diagrams is listed below:

 We’ll diagram the entities that make up our CRM system and show how they relate to each other: